 Cost: $350 per week; discount offered for museum members

-City of Auburn offers several STEM camps with themes Space camps to LEGO robotics.
+City of Auburn offers several STEM camps with themes from space to LEGO robotics.
 These camps tackle real-world concepts in physics, engineering and architecture, with tons of options available.

-Cost: Depends on the age group, length and type of camp; check their full list for details.
+Cost: Depends on the age group, length and type of camp; check the full list for details.

-Bricks 4 Kidz outlets are found in Tacoma, Puyallup, Olympia, Kent and other Puget Sound-area locations with a variety of summer offerings at each branch.
+Bricks 4 Kidz outlets are found in the Tacoma, Olympia and Kent areas (plus other Puget Sound locations) and offer a variety of summer camps at each branch.
+Themes include space, robotics and amuseument parks.
 Camps meet for morning or afternoon half-days.